Who’s Who at Hinckley Allen: Joseph A. Kuzneski, Jr.

 November 15, 2016

-Joseph A. Kuzneski Jr. is a partner in the firm’s Providence office.
-Joe specializes in representing sophisticated private equity funds, venture capital funds and corporate clients in their most challenging transactional matters.
+Joseph A. Kuzneski Jr.‘s practice specializes in representing sophisticated private equity funds, venture capital funds and corporate clients in their most challenging transactional matters.
 He also counsels clients on general corporate matters, including governance and securities law compliance.

 - How did you get involved in or what led you to this area of law?